German ’emergency brake’ plan clears last legislative hurdle

 BERLIN (AP) — A plan by German Chancellor Angela Merkel’s government to mandate uniform restrictions in areas where the coronavirus is spreading too quickly cleared its final legislative hurdle on Thursday as it was passed by parliament’s upper house.

 The upper house, where Germany’s 16 state governments are represented, could have held up the plan by seeking renegotiations but let it pass.
-It now goes to President Frank-Walter Steinmeier to be signed.
+President Frank-Walter Steinmeier signed the legislation shortly afterward, clearing the way for it to take effect in the coming days.

 The legislation to apply an “emergency brake” consistently in areas with high infection rates is intended to end the patchwork of measures that has often characterized the pandemic response across highly decentralized Germany’s 16 states.
 The measures include closures and a 10 p.m.-5 a.m. curfew, the most controversial element.